This module provides functions to efficiently wait for events on multiple

 ipoll(timeout=-1, flags=0, /)¶

-If flags is 1, one-shot behavior for events is employed: streams for which events happened will have their event masks automatically reset (equivalent to
+If flags is 1, one-shot behaviour for events is employed: streams for which events happened will have their event masks automatically reset (equivalent to

 poll.modify(obj, 0)), so new events for such a stream won’t be processed until new mask is set with

 poll.modify().
-This behavior is useful for asynchronous I/O schedulers.
+This behaviour is useful for asynchronous I/O schedulers.